oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 Next, let's get into this exciting dynamic component loading part!
 Here's how this works.
 The `Department` component is the container for the dynamic components, and controls which component to show.
 The `Department` component HTML template contains an `ng-template` element with a helper directive to identify where to add the dynamic component to the view.

-Angular v13 included updates to their API to make working with dynamic components more straightforward.
-We could use Angular Component Development Kit (CDK) [Portals](https://material.angular.io/cdk/portal/overview) instead since it has extra helper functionality, but let's take the updated Angular APIs out for a spin. 😁
+Angular v13 included updates to the `ViewContainerRef` API to make working with dynamic components more straightforward.
+We could use Angular Component Development Kit (CDK) [Portals](https://material.angular.io/cdk/portal/overview) instead since it has extra helper functionality, but let's take the updated API out for a spin. 😁

 Each of the dynamic components needs the same base component interface.
 In our case, the base component interface is the `DynamicComponent` interface.
 Open each dynamic component file, `Clawesome`, `Pawesome`, and `Smiley`, and implement the `DynamicComponent` interface to the class.
 The interface is empty now, but we'll add members later.
 Feel free to remove the `OnInit` lifecycle hook too.
 The `Clawesome` component class looks like the following example, and the `Pawesome` and `Smiley` component classes should look similar.